legumeinfo/datastore-specifications/README.md

 - genotype is a YAML array; use the format strain1 x strain2 for bi-parental crosses.
 - Do not use a colon within the value unless you enclose the entire value in quotes.

-Do not add any attributes without consulting Sam -- additional attributes will break the InterMine README parser (until Sam adds them).
+Do not add any attributes without consulting Sam -- additional attributes will *break the InterMine README parser* (until they are added).

 ## CHANGES file